Ashisoma/Akan/README.md

 3. Finally click on this link https://ashisoma.github.io/Akan/

 ## Technology Used
-In this project, html was used to craert the form and CSS to style it.
+In this project, html was used to craert the form and CSS, basically more of bootsrap, to style it.
 JavaScript was also used to come up with the algorithm.

 ## License
 * MIT